prin-r/bridge-spec/README.md

 - see full spec [here](https://docs.bandchain.org/developer/technical-specifications/obi.html#specification)
 - see example implementation [here](https://github.com/bandprotocol/bandchain/blob/master/obi/pyobi/pyobi/pyobi.py)

-## Lite Client Verification Process
+## Lite Client Verification Overview

 Once the other blockchain receives the oracle result, they proceed to verify that the result actually comes from BandChain.
 They do this by submitting a verification request to the **Bridge**.
 The aim of this process is to ensure that the data received is actually part of BandChain’s state and is signed by a sufficient number of BandChain’s block validators.